dr. A. Wigger (Angela)

 6500 HK NIJMEGEN

-Angela Wigger is specialised in the discipline of Global Political Economy, and researches capitalist crises and responses from a historical materialist perspective.
-Focal points are the geopolitics of EU industrial and antitrust policy, its financing, industrial re-shoring attempts, the "competitiveness" fetish, internal devaluation and debt-led accumulation in the age of rentier capitalism.
+Angela Wigger specialises in Global Political Economy, researching capitalist crises and crises responses from a historical materialist perspective.
+Focal points are the geopolitics of EU industrial and antitrust policy, its financing, industrial re-shoring, the "competitiveness" fetish, internal devaluation and debt-led accumulation in the era of rentier capitalism.

-Angela co-edits the book series Progress in Political Economy (PPE), the journal Capital&Class, and chairs the supervisory board of the Centre for Research of Multinational Corporations (SOMO).
+Angela holds leadership positions as co-editor of the book series Progress in Political Economy (PPE) and the journal Capital & Class, and chairs the supervisory board of the Centre for Research on Multinational Corporations (SOMO).

 Onderzoeksthema